 I know that the process of finding a therapist and beginning therapy can give rise to a lot of questions.
 This is completely normal.
 If you find that you have questions or are seeking some guidance, I am happy to speak with you via phone or e-mail to answer questions you may have.
 I recommend that you take the time to ask the questions that are important for you prior to beginning therapy.
 If you choose to meet with me, please know that I believe questions are also an important part of the therapeutic process.

-I provide therapy in a room based in the centre of Sainte Maure de Touraine.
-It is a 1 minute walk from the church.
+I provide therapy based in Saint Saulve near Valenciennes.
 While parking isn't available on site, there is parking available within a minutes walk.
 The therapy room is on the first floor and is accessible via stairs (see my contact page for an image of the therapy room).

 I also provide one to one sessions via video calls.
-While you won't be here in the town - you will hear the church bells ringing!
 For video calls to work well, can I invite you to consider the following areas: Do you have a space where you can speak confidentially and without interruption?
 Do you have a computer or device large enough that we can see one another?
 Is your internet connection fast enough so that we can speak without delays?
 Is your microphone working correctly?

 Our first session is an opportunity for us to introduce ourselves.
 I will share with you how I work and you can ask me any questions.
 I will also be keen to understand the reasons you are coming for therapy and goals and expectations you have.
 As we talk together, I will ask you to pay attention to how you feel in the space with me.
 At the end of the session we can share some feedback and mutually agree if we will continue working together.
 If you feel that therapy isn't for you or that I'm not the right therapist for you, I can guide you in finding alternative support.